Introduction

 Creating up your form

 To begin, you’ll need to create a new form and add your fields.
-Since we want to capture messages for engraving, we’ll also add a Paragraph Text form field to the form for the engraved message.
+In this tutorial, we’re creating a form that will accept requests for engraving items so we’ll also add a Paragraph Text form field to the form for the engraved message.
 You’ll need to take note of the field ID as we’ll be using this in a later step.

 If you need help on creating a new form, please review this documentation.